 The Auto Switch Widget is a layout which focuses on rapid transitions between its child widgets.
 The primary purpose of this widget is to rapidly activate its child widget one by one in the order of its depth.
 The rate of change is set by the user.
 This can be used to generate a gif like animation effect.
-Like Switch Page widget and Dynamic Switch Page widget, only one of its child is active at any given point of time.
+A sub.
 But unlike Switch Page and Dynamic Switch Page, the transition between child widget is automatic and not triggered.
 Use case of the widget can be found in Examples/Basic/AutoSwitchLayout.

-Property Name Description Pointer The pointer reference of the widget object Active Enable or disable displaying this widget X x coordinate of the top-left of the widget, in pixels Υ Y coordinate of the top-left of the widget, in pixels Width Widget width Height Widget Height Animation Frequency Sets the rate of change of child widget activations
+Property Name Description Pointer The pointer reference of the widget object Active Enable or disable displaying this widget X x coordinates of the top-left of the widget, in pixels Υ Y coordinate of the top-left of the widget, in pixels Width Widget width Height Widget Height Animation Frequency Sets the rate of change of child widget activations